Amstel Gold Race (women's race)

 The Amstel Gold Race is a one-day classic road cycling race held annually in the province of Limburg, Netherlands.
 Held in mid-April on the same day as the men's event, the race starts in Maastricht and finishes in Berg en Terblijt, Valkenburg.
 It features 21 categorized climbs, including four ascents of the Cauberg.

 The race is the first of three Ardennes classics along with the Belgian La Flèche Wallonne Féminine and Liège–Bastogne–Liège Femmes.
+Riders from the Netherlands have dominated the event, winning 8 of the 12 editions held.
+Dutch rider Marianne Vos is the only rider to have won the event on multiple occasions.

 History

 Pioneering years

 From 2001 to 2003, three editions of the Amstel Gold Race for elite women were held.
 In 2003, it was part of the UCI Women's Road World Cup.
 The race started in Maastricht 30 minutes after the men's.
 It was run over 114 km, taking in nine climbs and similarly finishing on top of the Cauberg.
 The race was discontinued after the third edition, because organization on the same day and on largely the same roads as the men's race was considered too difficult on the irregular circuits.